 Although it can get a bit annoying spending countless minutes making small talk in the supermarket, it is wonderful at times to run into people you rarely get to see.
 Or people you see all the time who just happen to brighten your day.

 “What I enjoy about living in a small town is that sometimes it takes me a few hours to go grocery shopping,” says river manager Mike Reeder.

 “Not because of how far away the store is, or how long I have to wait in line, but because I run into about 10 people I know on the way.
 Because Golden is so small I end up running into friends pretty much any time I leave the house.”

-Living in a small town does have its downs too.
-After all, it is a three-hour drive to get to the airport, or to pick up products that are only available in a big city.
-The perks far outweigh the downsides, though, which is why we all love this town so much.
+As with anything, living in a small town does have its downsides too.
+It is a three-hour drive to get to the airport, or to pick up products that are only available in a big city.
+But at the same time we aren't tempted to be shopping all the time, or have planes constantly flying overhead.

 Live an adventure!